 STONE ISLAND

-‘MEMBRANA 3L
+‘MEMBRANA 3L’

-Stone Island has recently launched a parka and blouson in a -layer light performance fabric.
-It has a laminated outer face and a breathable, waterresistant membrane.
+Stone Island has recently launched a parka and blouson in a three-layer light performance fabric.
+It has a laminated outer face and a breathable, water-resistant membrane.
 The ‘Dust Color’ treatment makes each piece completely unique as it cannot be repeated.
-It provides a pigment patina on the surface of the finished pieces, endowing them a unique three-dimensional effect.
+It provides a pigment patina on the surface of the finished pieces, endowing them with a unique three-dimensional effect.
 Both pieces feature either a hood with visor or a standing collar with a concealed hood.

 stoneisland.com

-TOMMY HILFIGER
+TOMMY HILFIGER GRAPHICS – INSERT GREEN CROWN HERE

 100% RECYCLED DENIM

-Tommy Jeans is becoming even more sustainable by creating styles made 100% recycled denim.
+Tommy Jeans is becoming even more sustainable by creating styles that are made 100% from recycled denim.
 Created with leftover fabrics, reused trims and leather patches, some key designs even feature threads crafted from recycled plastic bottles.
 The line, made of 100% recycled cotton, now also exists in stretch.
 It aims to take ownership of Tommy’s 90’s heritage by using authentic washes and branding.
 There are ten different style options for women and eight options for men.

 www.tommy.com